frosch123/SiliconValley/readme.txt

 Via the script settings the detailed goal parameters can be configured.

-* A time frame to complete the goal and archieve a Gold Medal.
+* A time frame to complete the goal and achieve a Gold Medal.
-  To archive Silver or Bronze Medals the companies have 50% resp.
+  To achive Silver or Bronze Medals the companies have 50% resp.
 100% more time.
 * The type of cargo to use for the challenge, either Primary, Secondary or Any type.